micro-zoe/micro-app-chrome-plugin/DEVELOP.md

 5. Create a pull request with a title that includes "Fixed #(issue number)".
 This pull request will be automatically linked to the corresponding issue.

+6. Wait for the reviewers to review the code.
+Once the code review is approved, the code will be automatically merged into the branch.

 ## Tips